alysnnix/lab-fast-setup/README.md

 ### Management Tools 🛠️

 *   **pyenv**: Our trusty assistant for managing multiple Python versions on the same system.
-Allows easy installation and switching between different versions, like disguises for different cases.
+Allows easy installation and switching between different versions.
 *   **pipx**: Installs and runs Python command-line tools in isolated environments.
 *   **poetry**: The mastermind of the operation, managing project dependencies and virtual environments.
 Simplifies declaring, installing, and updating packages.